Touchpoint: Company-created touchpoints

 Touchpoints allow marketers to deliver brand messages, increase consumer's knowledge of the brand and strengthen the company's customer-brand relationship, while adding value to the brand or product.
 When planning marketing touchpoints, marketers focus their attention on creating touchpoints that are most critical in forming and maintaining consumer relationships with the brand.
 Each company has communication objectives they look to achieve through having effective communication with their consumers through persuasion, influencing the brand voice and personality, creating a positive feeling towards the brand and driving sales.

-When a consumer enters a store they intend to convert their pre-existing intentions into purchases.
+When a consumer enters a store, they intend to convert their pre-existing intentions into purchases.
 These pre-existing intentions are formed through pre-purchase experience touchpoints.
 These touchpoints include advertising, promotions, social media, word of mouth among others which allow consumers to interact with the brand before entering the store.
 However, the store itself also contains in-store communications which have the ability to introduce new brands to the consumer and influence spontaneous purchases.
-Of the aforementioned touchpoints the company only has direct control over the brand's advertising, however still has an influence on other touchpoints.
-Maintaining a diverse range of touchpoints is vital in evolving the consumer's attitudes and behaviours towards the brand.
+Of the aforementioned touchpoints the company only has direct control over the brand's advertising, however, still has an influence on other touchpoints.
+Maintaining a diverse range of touchpoints is vital in evolving the consumer's attitudes and behaviors towards the brand.

 Touchpoint interactions create benefits for the company as they are able to access feedback to monitor customer satisfaction, providing them with customer insights and allowing them to understand and meet the needs of their customers.
-They also allow the company to deliver a greater number of brand messages, emphasise promises between the brand and the customer and increase customer involvement with the brand.
-Traditional brand touchpoints have been utilised for many years such as, ad campaigns, media advertising, promotions and events.
+They also allow the company to deliver a greater number of brand messages, emphasize promises between the brand and the customer and increase customer involvement with the brand.
+Traditional brand touchpoints have been utilized for many years such as, ad campaigns, media advertising, promotions, and events.
 In present day, non-marketing communication touchpoints seem to have a larger influence on consumers and their relationship with the brand, such as word of mouth and social media.

 Customer-initiated touchpoints

-Customer-initiated touchpoints are influenced through consumers and their experience with the company, however are not created by the company.
-Customer-initiated touchpoints can include product use, products purchase as well as visiting a brand's website.
+Customer-initiated touchpoints are influenced through consumers and their experience with the company, however, are not created by the company.
+Customer-initiated touchpoints can include product use; products purchase as well as visiting a brand's website.
 The most influential customer-initiated touchpoint is word of mouth where their experience was shared and may influence other consumer's perceptions towards this brand.
-Marketing today is more complex than ever as there are so many different ways brands and products can be communicated to consumers.